alleyinteractive/.github/CONTRIBUTING.md

 ## Best Practices

-The following are best practices that we strive for in all of our projects.
+The following are some best practices that we strive for in all of our projects.
 A project may override these where it makes sense.
 The respective project should have an updated `CONTRIBUTING.md` included with information about best practices for the project.

 ### Branch Names

-The default branch for open-source repositories is `develop`.
+The default branch for open-source repositories is `develop` for projects that can be downloaded/submoduled into a project.
 Always work from the `develop` branch and open up pull requests against it.

-The default branch name of `develop` only applies to 'package' repositories that have the intended purpose of being distributed in a standalone plugin/library/framework/etc. Hosted packages, those where the repository represents a hosted website, should use `main` as a default branch name.
+The default branch name of `develop` only applies to 'package' repositories that have the intended purpose of being distributed in a standalone plugin/library/framework/etc.

+Other projects may use `main` as a default branch under specific circumstances, including:

+- Hosted packages: those where the repository represents a hosted website.
+- Projects that would never be submodule'd/downloaded directly into a project.
+  For example, a NPM package or Javascript library.

-Projects should always reference a tagged version of a project and never track `develop`/`dev-develop`.
+In general, projects should always reference a tagged version of a project and never track `develop`/`dev-develop` directly.
 The `develop` branch is considered 'nightly' and unstable at all times and is subject to change without notice.
 Releases that follow the [release process](#release-process) should always be backward compatible and well documented via a `CHANGELOG`.

 ### Coding Style